 If you are looking for a seriously impressive place to take your family while vacationing in the Columbia River Gorge and Mt.
 Hood area, you should definitely consider this attraction.
 The Bonneville Dam is nothing short of a technological marvel.
-While other dams such as the Hoover Dam might get more press, the Bonneville Dam is definitely worth a visit.
+While other dams such as the Hoover Dam get more press, the Bonneville Dam is definitely worth a visit.

 Bonneville Dam’s First Powerhouse was constructed between 1934 and 1937 and was dedicated by Franklin Roosevelt in September 1937.
 The Second Powerhouse was constructed between 1974 and 1981.
 The size and scope of the project is amazing.
 For example, over 3,000 workers were employed as part of the New Deal to build the First Powerhouse during the Great Depression.
 Likewise, the Army Corps of Engineers played a pivotal role in the process.

 Today, Bonneville Dam produces over 1 million kilowatts of electric output.
-But for many who visit the Dam, it is likely to be the size of the dam that leaves the greatest and most lasting impact.
-Also, you can see the fish ladders, where several types of fish are viewable including steelhead trout and salmon.
+But for many who visit the Dam, it is likely to be the size that leaves the greatest and most lasting impact.
+Also, you can see the fish ladders, where several types of fish are viewable including, steelhead trout and salmon.

 The gates to the dam are open year-round from 9 am-5 pm.
 For more information, visit the Bonneville Dam website.